 Keep raw and normalized data in separate columns.
 The raw line description preserves the invoice evidence.
 The normalized category tells AP how the line should behave: consumable, rental, route fee, surcharge, tax, credit, or adjustment.
 The raw location text shows what the vendor printed.
 The normalized site, floor, department, or machine field tells the accounting system where the cost belongs.

-NetSuite, SAP, Oracle, Sage Intacct, and QuickBooks do not share one universal invoice import layout.
-Still, most AP imports need the same underlying decisions: clean dates, numeric amounts, vendor identifiers, invoice references, account or item codes, department or class fields, tax handling, and a line memo that remains readable after posting.
+NetSuite, SAP, Oracle, Sage Intacct, and QuickBooks do not share one universal invoice import layout, but most AP imports need the same underlying decisions: clean dates, numeric amounts, vendor identifiers, invoice references, account or item codes, department or class fields, tax handling, and a line memo that remains readable after posting.
 If the company uses a shared close workbook instead of direct import, those same fields support review and approval.

 Exception columns prevent false precision.
 Add fields such as missing location, unclear machine ID, unknown GL code, unmatched customer account, possible duplicate restock, surcharge review, price variance, and credit verification.
 AP can then post the clean lines and route only the questionable lines to the office manager, procurement, or the vendor relationship owner.